eugeniaikwuegbu/user-service/README.md

 ## Description

-This is a User Service App that lets a user sign up and upload avatar.
-A User gets a welcome email upon successful sign up
+This is a User Service App that lets a user sign up with basic details.
+A User gets a welcome email upon successful signup

 NB: In order to receive the email, please enter a valid email address